-The Group's administrative expenses increased by approximately HK\$3.6 million, or approximately 11.7%, from approximately HK\$30.9 million for the year ended 31 March 2021 to approximately HK\$34.5 million for the year ended 31 March 2022.
-The increase in administrative expenses was mainly caused by (i) increase in staff cost of approximately HK\$1.2 million as the average monthly salary of the Group's staff has increased; (ii) increase in depreciation expenses of approximately HK\$0.5 million with the acquisition of a property in October 2020; and (iii) increase in impairment losses recognised on trade receivables and contract assets of approximately HK\$1.4 million during the year ended 31 March 2022.
+The Group's administrative expenses slightly decreased by approximately HK\$0.7 million, or approximately 2.0%, from approximately HK\$34.5 million for the year ended 31 March 2022 to approximately HK\$33.8 million for the year ended 31 March 2023.
+The decrease in administrative expenses was mainly caused by the decrease in provision for impairment on assets of approximately HK\$1.0 million as compared with the year ended 31 March 2022.